본문 바로가기

 Disappearing Spring and Autumn...
 Fashion Industry Adjusts Production and Launch Schedules

 "From Monday to Wednesday this week, the average temperature will be more than 2 degrees higher than usual.
-We will expand our iced beverage promotions and proactively secure inventory of cup ice and carbonated drinks."
+We will expand our iced beverage promotions and proactively secure stock of cup ice and carbonated drinks."

 [1-Degree Economy] ① Seasons Disappear...
 How Climate Change Is Redrawing the Industrial Landscape Yonhap News